derele/Eimeria_Soay/README.md

 primers: "COI_Soay_Primers.fasta".

-## 28S Primers
+## 28S Primers (nuclear genome)

-We align sequences from Cow and chicken Eimeria: "28S_aln_clean.fasta" is the resulting clean alignement file (without gaps in this case).
+We align sequences from cow and chicken Eimeria: "28S_aln_clean.fasta" is the resulting clean alignement file (without gaps in this case).
 I "manually" designed primers and they can be found in the primer_map format in "28S_Soay_primer_map.txt" and fasta in "28S_Soay_Primers.fasta".
+A screenshot of the primer map is in "Figures/Primer_Map_28S.png".

+## ORF 470 Primers (apicoplast genome)

+We align ORF470 sequences from mouse (!) and chicken Eimeria:
+"ORF470_Aln.fasta".
+I "manually" designed primers and they can be found in the primer_map format in "ORF470_Soay_primer_map.txt" and fasta in "ORF470_Soay_Primers.fasta".
+A screenshot of the primer map is in "Figures/Primer_Map_ORF470.png".